wckdouglas/diffexpr/README.md

 and go to http://localhost:1234 to access the jupyter lab instance

-The `--mount type=bind,source="$(pwd)",target=/jupyter` option will mount the local filesystem (current directory) at `/jupyter`, such that the container has access to all the files under the current directory:
+The `--mount type=bind,source="$(pwd)",target=/jupyter` option will mount the local filesystem (current directory) at `/jupyter`, such that the container has access to all the files under the current directory, the example notebook is under `/jupyter/example/deseq_example.ipynb`:

 ![](example/jupyter.png)

 ## Citation ##
 :bangbang: Please cite the original [DESeq2 paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8) if you used this package in your work: